abrar2030/FinFlow/README.md

 2. Ensure Docker and Docker Compose are up to date
 3. Try rebuilding the containers: `docker-compose build --no-cache`
 4. Check container logs: `docker-compose logs`

+#### Test Execution Issues

+**Problem**: Tests fail to run or produce unexpected failures.

+**Solution**:
+1. Ensure all dependencies are installed: `npm install` in each service directory
+2. Check for environment variables needed by tests
+3. For integration tests, verify that required services (databases, etc.) are running
+4. For end-to-end tests, ensure the application is running locally
+5. Check test logs for specific error messages

 ### Getting Help